jasonvan/prexel/README.md

 ## Focus

+* Update code to handle aggregation before list of methods
 * Comment interpreter code/ Comment interpreter tests
 * Comment lexer code / Comment lexer tests

 * Run tests on test_pretty_print_encoder.py
 * Run tests on test_source_code_encorer.py
+* need to handle "S" character
 * Update encoder code to take in different types of Diagrams.
 [BROKEN]
+* Determine how to properly print out diagrams
+* need to figure out a way to handle merging multiple diagrams
+* Clean up README
+* Make GIFs for using prexel inside of Sublime text

 * Allow for multiple loops of code inside of evaluate method
-* Clean up README
 * Update encoders to take an array of digrams, need to determine how to properly print values
-* Get multiline reading working

 * [NA-FIRST]
 * [NA] items
 * Email Eric
+    * You can use jasonvan@bu.edu
     * Check on license
     * Ask about lexer code and how I should attribute it